-50. Relation of Administrator and his Ministers to President - Notwithstanding anything in this Act, the Administrator 30 and his Council of Ministers shall be under the general control of, and comply with such particular directions, if any, as may from time to time be given by, the President."
+50. Relation of Administrator and his Ministers to President - Notwithstanding anything in this Act, the Administrator and his Council of Ministers shall be under the general control of, and comply with such particular directions, if any, as may from time to time be given by, the President."

-that the Administrator (Lt.
-Governor of Pondicherry) and his Council of Ministers act under the general control of and are under an obligation to comply with any particular direction issued by the President Further, the administrator (Lt.
+14. The effect of these provisions is also that the Administrator (Lt.
+Governor of Pondicherry) and his Council of Ministers act under the general control of and are under an obligation to comply with any particular direction issued by the Presidents Further, the administrator (Lt.
 Governor of Pondicherry) while acting under the scope of the authority given to him under Article 239 of the Constitution would be the Central Government.